Description

 - Two rubber tips

-- Two tungsten tips
+- Two installed replaceable tungsten steel tips

 - Hex tool